JGarza189/neuroblastoma-2025/Manuscript/README.md

 ### Tumor Progression and Pharmacological Intervention: Modeling Immunotherapeutic and Chemotherapy Strategies in Neuroblastoma

+#### Project Contributors:
+Kate Brockman², Brian Colburn¹, Joseph Garza³, Tony Liao¹, BV Shankara Narayana Rao¹

+#### Affiliations:
+1. Department of Mathematics and Statistics, Texas A&M University - Corpus Christi
+3. Department of Engineering, Texas A&M University - Corpus Christi
+2. Department of Life Sciences, Texas A&M University - Corpus Christi

 Published version of the manuscript associated with this repository.
 The paper presents a mathematical model describing tumor progression and pharmacological intervention in neuroblastoma.

-**Authors:** Kate Brockman², Brian Colburn¹, Joseph Garza³, Yidong Liao¹, and B.V.
-Shankara Narayana Rao¹

 **File:**
 `tumor-progression-pharmacological-intervention-neuroblastoma-25.pdf`